Incredible vs Livity: Training Context, Recovery, and Body Battery

 Vitals Coverage

-Incredible tracks six vitals with historical trend charts: HRV, Sleep Score, Resting Heart Rate, Body Temperature, SpO2, and Respiratory Rate.
-The breadth matters for early detection -- SpO2 drops and respiratory rate changes can signal illness or overtraining before HRV shifts.
+Incredible tracks six vitals with historical trend charts: HRV, Sleep Score, Resting Heart Rate, Body Temperature, Blood Oxygen, and Respiratory Rate.
+Blood Oxygen is displayed separately.

 Livity covers HRV, sleep, resting heart rate, and body temperature well.
-SpO2 and respiratory rate coverage is more limited.
-However, Livity adds Body Battery and Fitness Age -- metrics Incredible doesn't offer -- which provide different perspectives on your health status.
+Blood Oxygen and respiratory rate coverage is more limited.
+However, Livity adds Body Battery and Fitness Age -- metrics Incredible doesn't offer -- which provide different perspectives in Livity's product.

 Privacy